 Major boiler rebuilds and mechanical restoration is carried out

-on site in a large well exness south africa equipped workshop, run by the Village's
+on site in a large well Exness Types of Accounts equipped workshop, run by the Village's

 engineer Clive Gibbard, who also has his own Burrell Showman's Engine

 'Rajah' which is also on display.
 The workshop cannot be part of

 the normal visit for health and safety reasons but can be viewed

 by prior arrangement.
 There are about 20 traction engines and steam

 rollers on site although many go to other shows all over the country.